Last updated on October 28th, 2023

-Vaillant boiler fault codes are codes used by Vaillant to show you the problem with your boiler when it has broken down or is not working correctly, which should help you learn what the problem is and how to fix it.
+Vaillant boiler fault codes are codes used by Vaillant to show you what the problem might be with your boiler when it has broken down or is not working correctly.

-I have been repairing boilers for over 10 years and the quicker you fix it the better, so having the boiler’s fault code on the screen when you show up is sometimes a great start.
+I have been repairing boilers for over a decade and the quicker you fix it the better, so having the boiler fault code on the screen when you show up is a great start.

 Here I’ll show you the most common fault codes and the most common cause which can show you how to fix Vaillant boiler problems.

 Not all boiler manufacturers use fault codes, but it does help boiler repairers when attending boiler breakdowns as it gives us a place to start.

 Sometimes the problem is diagnosed instantly because of Vaillant’s boiler fault codes.

 It’s a process of elimination when doing any boiler repairs so the fault codes on boilers will give you a place to start.

 You’ll either find the problem straight away or rule that problem out.

 Here are some of the most common Vaillant boiler fault codes, with links to posts that go into more detail.

 - F22 Vaillant Boiler Fault Code: Low water pressure – Commonly caused by a leak or from someone bleeding air out of radiators.
 You might just need to repressurise the boiler